alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 - **Improve performance:** Integrate batching of RPC calls if necessary to further improve response time.

 *Note:* If any data can not be retrieved from RPC, or if data can be faster retrieved via another method such as data streams, the developer can implement the alternative method with a brief explanation for their choice.

 ---

-## Future Bounties

-Dragon’s aim is to make token analyses more transparent and community-driven.
-After the initial four modules, bounties will expand to include more data-modules on holder analyses and deception analyses on token supply.

-If you have an idea for a data-module that could benefit traders in the trenches, please propose it [here](https://github.com/alpha-dragon-org/dragon-module-openIdeas) to be considered for a bounty.

----